viveksinha/viveksinha/README.md

 * I currently live in Bangalore, India 🇮🇳
 * I've built [Hevo Data Inc](https://hevodata.com/) along with [other passionate folks](https://hevodata.com/team/).
 We can talk more about the journey of zero to one.
 * I try to become a better version of myself by reading non-fiction and experimenting with the learnings in my life.
 * I'm also an avid trekker and traveler.
 I have solo traveled to almost all parts of India.
-Hitchhiking and meeting people from a different culture are something that I like the most.
+Hitchhiking and meeting people from a different culture is something that I like the most.
 You can follow my travels on [Instagram](https://bit.ly/instagram-vivek).
 The above view from 12500ft is the best view I've ever seen.
 * I sometimes [tweet](https://bit.ly/Twitter-vivek) on product management and life learnings.